 How to Request Course Surveys

-Students will be prompted to complete surveys when they log in to Moodle and can also use the EK Block on the Dashboard to submit surveys (by scrolling down to the bottom).
+Students will be prompted to complete surveys when they log in to Moodle and can also use the CES Block on the Dashboard to submit surveys (by scrolling down to the bottom).
 In addition, links to complete course surveys will be sent to students through reminder emails.